DasLab/Water-CryoEM-ribozyme/models/SWIM/README.md

 cd segger/download
 unzip Segger_2_9_7.zip
 cd Segger
-cp ${GIT_REPO}/models/SWIM/SWIM.py . # an updated version of SWIM.py is needed, for more flexibility with parameters, no substantial changes to algorithmn were made. python install.py $CHIMERA_LOC
+cp ${Water-CryoEM-ribozyme}/models/SWIM/SWIM.py . # an updated version of SWIM.py is needed, for more flexibility with parameters, no substantial changes to algorithmn were made. python install.py $CHIMERA_LOC
-# found chimera folder with: chimera --root
+# find chimera folder with: chimera --root
 ```
 ## Running SWIM